RSF outraged by arbitrary sentencing of Russian-American journalist Alsu Kurmasheva in Russia

 Head of the Eastern Europe and Central Asia desk

 Kurmasheva is the second American journalist to be arbitrarily imprisoned as a hostage of the Russian authorities.
-Her American colleague Evan Gershkovich, correspondent for The Wall Street Journal, was also sentenced on Friday, 19 July to 16 years' imprisonment for “espionage.”
+Her American colleague Evan Gershkovich, a correspondent for The Wall Street Journal, was also sentenced on Friday, 19 July to 16 years' imprisonment for “espionage.”

-Kurmasheva was previously fined 10,000 roubles (around €100) in October 2023 for failing to declare herself as a”foreign agent” when she travelled from Prague — where she lives — to visit her ailing mother.
+Kurmasheva was previously fined 10,000 roubles (around €100) in October 2023 for failing to declare herself as a ”foreign agent” when she travelled from Prague — where she lives — to visit her ailing mother.
 She was arrested shortly afterwards, on 18 October, in Kazan, a Tatar city east of Moscow, where she had been forced to stay after the Russian police confiscated both her Russian and US passports on 2 June.

 Image